 But there are some things to keep in mind.

 Yes, chickens can eat snow instead of drinking water.
 Many wild birds or wild animals eat snow during winter to stay hydrated; it’s in their instinct.
 Some chickens prefer pecking in fresh snow rather than drinking water and eating snow, even when fresh water is available.

 When temperatures drop below freezing, your chickens’ waterer will also freeze.
-Plenty of tips and gadgets are available to prevent this from happening, but you can rest ashore; your chickens can hydrate themselves by eating snow.
+Plenty of tips and gadgets are available to prevent this, but you can rest assured that your chickens can hydrate themselves by eating snow.

 Always check your birds regularly during winter to ensure they are hydrated and healthy.
 If you notice your flock has stopped eating, something is up.
 Lack of appetite is one of the first signs of dehydration because they can not swallow or digest anymore.

 Chickens won’t need as much water during winter as they do in summer, but keeping some fresh water available at all times is key.
 But some chickens prefer anything but the waterer.
 They’ll rather drink out of dirty puddles or eat from snow.
 Maybe you’ve noticed the same happening with other animals, like cats.
 They have fresh water available but prefer to drink out of a puddle or a bird bath.

 Many animals prefer rainwater to tap water.
 Depending on where you live and the condition of your water pipes, animals don’t always like the taste of tap water.
 Tap water also often contains fluoride and chloride, which makes ‘dirty’ water tastier for animals.

 Can chickens drink rainwater?